Optimize images for Core Web Vitals

 Fetchpriority attribute

 The fetchpriority attribute specifies the priority of a resource's fetch relative to other resources on the page.
-The priority attribute can have one of three values: "high", "medium", or "low".
-A resource with a high priority is loaded before resources with medium or low priorities.
-A resource with a medium priority is loaded before resources with a low priority.
-Resources with the same priority are loaded in the order that they appear in the HTML.
+The attribute can have one of three values: "high", "low", or "auto".
+A resource with a high priority is loaded before resources with lower priorities.
+As of 2026, fetchpriority is supported in all modern browsers (Chrome 102+, Safari 17.2+, Firefox 132+, Edge 102+) and is safe to use in production.
+Only 17% of pages use it on their LCP image, which means the vast majority of sites are missing an easy win.

 Step 2: Ensure the image is enqueued for download as early as possible